-Laptop computers distributed the INDC will have a shortcut to the site already installed.
-An explanation regarding using the computers, and the way to access the INDC website will be delivered at the beginning of the year.
+Laptop computers distributed to the INDC participants will have a shortcut to the site already installed.
+An explanation regarding using the computers and the way to access the INDC website will be delivered at the beginning of the year.

 Site URL: